Short-term training can give your career a boost.

 - Visit Tools & Technology Finder to learn which tools, software, or technology are common in your current field, or the field you want to enter.

-- Search online for free training using “How to” and the name of a skill you want to learn, or get started at SkilledUp to browse hundreds of online options.
+- Search online for free training using “How to” and the name of a skill you want to learn.

 Find a local library to ask what training or workshops they offer.